This document was generated from the following discussion: Recommended Settings for the Security Audit Log (SM19 / SM20)

 How to log critical debugger events

-Using the debugger in general might already be seen as critical but using debug-replace is considered as very critical by all auditors.
+Using the debugger in general might already be seen as critical but using debug-change is considered as very critical by all auditors.
 The corresponding Security Audit Log messages for changing field content and for jumping within the code

 - Other Events, Critical, CUL Field content changed: &A